-Lay out seven of the sunflower seeds in front of the pumpkin and set your tea or water aside.
+- Lay out seven of the pumpkin seeds in front of the pumpkin and set your tea or water aside.

-When you feel ready, eat the seeds, slowly, one by one.
-You may eat the entire seed with shell, or crack them open if you aren’t able to chew the shell.
+- When you feel ready, eat the seeds, slowly, one by one.
+You may eat the whole seed with a shell or crack them open if you can’t chew the shell.
 As you take in each seed, take a sip of the tea or water.
 When you’re finished with the seeds, finish the water.

-Thank the ancestors.
+- Thank the ancestors.
 You may extinguish the candle, or leave it burning and continue with the rest of the festivities.
-If you like, make a libation of the rest of the pumpkin seeds and some tea or water as a sign of thanks.
+Offer the rest of the pumpkin seeds and some tea or water as a sign of thanks.

-Note: The results of this spell can vary.
-Sometimes you will find yourself having prophetic dreams that very night, or meeting with a deceased loved who is dispensing advice in your dreams.
-Sometimes the effects are more subtle, unfolding over the next few days or weeks, as you find a clarity washes over you when making decisions, or that your ‘gut feelings’ and instincts become sharper.
+The results of this spell can vary.
+Sometimes, you will have prophetic dreams that very night or meet with a deceased loved one who is dispensing advice in your dreams.
+Sometimes the effects are more subtle, unfolding over the next few days or weeks.
+For example, you may find that clarity washes over you when making decisions, or that your "gut feelings" and instincts become sharper.
 Be open to the unique way it may manifest for you.